IllPigeon/DogChamp/README.md

-# AboutDogChamp
+# About DogChamp
 Dog champ is a web application designed for retrieving images of dog breeds based on user search criteria.
 The logo was AI generated using Bing Image AI.
-# RUNTIME ENVIRONMENT
+# Runtime Environment
--Node.js
+- Node.js

 # Libraries
 - React